-- History D. American History and Civil Government.-From the earliest discoveries and settlements to the present.
-Special emphasis upon the causes and results of the leading wars.
-Changes begotten by the Revolution.
-Political and economic problems; political parties; foreign relations, etc. (One unit.) - Science A. Physiography.-An elementary knowledge of the subjects taught in "Tarr's Elementary Physical Geography," "Maury's Physical Geography," or other text of equal value.
-(One unit.) - Science B. Elementary Physics.-A knowledge of the subject as given in Millikan and Gale, Carhart and Chute, or other standard texts.
+Science A. Physiography.-A knowledge of the subjects taught in the standard high school texts.
+(One unit.)

+- Science B. Elementary Physics.-A knowledge of the subject as given in Millikan and Gale, Carhart and Chute, or other standard texts.
 The student's note book of written reports of experiments should be presented, showing acceptance on the part of his teacher.
 Any one of the standard texts and manuals may be followed.
 (One unit.) - Science C. Elementary Chemistry.-The candidate for entrance credit should be able to show that he has studied for at least one full session, under a competent teacher, some standard text-book on inorganic chemistry and used a laboratory manual.
-(One unit.) - Science D. Botany, Zoology and Physiology.-The entrance requirements pre-supposes such sound elementary knowledge of plants, animals and human physiology, respectively, as may be regarded as representing one-half year's or one whole years's work in each subject from a standard text.
+(One unit.) - Science D. Botany, Zoology and Physiology.-The entrance requirements pre-supposes such sound elementary knowledge of plants, animals and human physiology, respectively, as may be regarded as representing one-half year's or one whole year's work in each subject from a standard text.
 Laboratory notebooks should be presented.
+(Half unit each, or one-unit each.) - Science E. Mechanical Drawing.-Projections of geometric figures; changes of position; relative sizes and positions; distances from given points, etc. (Half unit.)

+Modern Languages.

-(Half unit each, or one unit each.) - Science E. Mechanical Drawing.-Projections of geometric figures; changes of position; relative sizes and positions; distances from given points, etc. (Half unit.) - German A. Grammar and Composition.-One full session's work in declensions; conjugations; uses and meanings of articles; pronouns; cases; tenses; moods and general rules of governing arrangement of sentences; word functions; translations into English and German.
+- German A. Grammar and Composition.-One full session's work in declensions; conjugations; uses and meanings of articles; pronouns; cases; tenses; moods and general rules governing arrangement of sentences; word functions; translations into English and German.
+(One unit.) - German B. Translations.-Reading of from 500 to 600 pages of German, made up of easy stories, plays, prose and poetry.
+(One unit.) - French A. Grammar and Composition.-One session's work including a mastery of the principles of grammar, regular and irregular verbs.
 (One unit.)

-- German B. Translations.-Reading of from 500 to 600 pages of German, made up of easy stories, plays, prose and poetry.
-(One unit.) - French A. Grammar and Composition.-One session's work including a mastery of the principles of grammar, regular and irregular verbs.
-(One unit.) - French B. Translations.-About 500 pages of reading with continued drill in grammar.
+French B. Translations.-About 500 pages of reading with continued drill in grammar.
 Exercises in dictation and conversation.
 Written exercises in French composition.
-(One unit.) - Spanish.
+(One unit.)

+Spanish.
 Grammar and Composition, with Translations.-A thorough study of pronunciation.
 Composition with easy reading.
-(One unit.) - Greek A. Grammar and Composition.-The common forms, idioms, inflections; syntax; easy translations, etc. (One unit.) - Greek B. Xenophon's Anabasis.-Six books.
 (One unit.)

-ADMISSION UPON CERTIFICATES.

-Candidates for admission to the college, or for any entrance credit whatsoever, must either pass the entrance examinations in the subjects covering the required number of units, or that part of them for which they desire credit; or they must present a certificate signed by the principal of a standard high school, or other institution of equal rank, showing adequate preparation on the required subjects.
-When a student is assigned to courses upon certificate, the assignment is conditioned upon his ability to do satisfactory work in the courses undertaken.
-It is urgently requested that these certificates be carefully prepared, and that students write to the Registrar of the college for the necessary blanks before leaving home.
-While admission to college is allowed upon graduation from accredited high schools, it is necessary to know the extent and content of the high school courses in order that the proper number of entrance credits may be ascertained.
+GREEK.

+Greek A. Grammar and Composition.-The common forms, idioms, inflections; syntax; easy translations, etc. (One unit.)

+Greek B. Xenophon's Anabasis.-Four books.
+(One unit.)